woossi0/suite/docs/usermanual/source/dataadmin/geopackage/index.rst

 GeoPackage support isn't enabled by default, so it must be separately installed.

-Installing GeoPackage support is the same as most :ref:`OpenGeo Suite Extensions <intro.extensions>`.
+Installing GeoPackage support is the same as most :ref:`Boundless Suite Extensions <intro.extensions>`.

 Windows
 ~~~~~~~